 Ben Fino-Radin (b.
 1984, USA) is a NYC based media archaeologist, archivist, and conservator of born-digital and computer based works of contemporary art.
 Research interests include: digital preservation, digital cultural heritage, web based creative communities, computer history, information architecture, metadata, and animated gifs.

-Master of Fine Arts, Digital Arts, Pratt Institute, 2013
+Master of Fine Arts, Digital Arts, Pratt Institute, 2014 (expected)

 Bachelor of Fine Arts, New Media, Alfred University, 2007